voldikss/vim-floaterm/README.md

 This plugin provides two `highlight-groups` to specify the background/foreground color of floaterm (also the border color if `g:floaterm_wintype` is `'floating'`) window.

-By default, they are both linked to `NormalFloat`.
+By default, they are both linked to `Normal`.
 To customize, use `hi` command together with the colors you prefer.

 ```vim
 " Configuration example